-The Best Spots To Chop Down Your Own Christmas Tree in Canada
+Where You Can Chop Down Your Own Christmas Tree in Canada

 Kelly’s Christmas Tree Farm

-The rundown: An under-the-radar Christmas tree gem in Queens County—they don’t even have a website or FB, talk about low-key—is about a 20 minute trek from Charlottetown, which makes it the perf excuse to drive along the coast for a quick weekend day trip.
+The rundown: An under-the-radar Christmas tree gem in Queens County, it’s about a 20 minute trek from Charlottetown, which makes it the perf excuse to drive along the coast for a quick weekend day trip.

 Species: Balsam Fir